Find Cheap Auto Insurance Quotes in Your Area

 Auto manufacturers might make a certain car model with several different body style options.
 For example, you can buy a 2018 Honda Civic as a sedan, coupe or hatchback.
 Here are some of the most common body style types:

-The body style often informs a vehicle's general shape, the number of doors it has and how it is set up mechanically—such as the engine, transmission and drivetrain.
-Body style can be the most important distinction for a vehicle because it has such a major impact on what a car is best used for.
+The body style informs a vehicle's general shape, number of doors and mechanical setup, such as the engine, transmission and drivetrain.
+Body style can be the most important distinction for a vehicle, because it has a major impact on how a car is best used.

 - Standard: no upgrades.